geneontology/geneontology.github.io/_docs/faq.md

 [third-party tools](/faq-tags/third-party-tools)

+- UniProt automatically processes all accepted coding sequences through the InterPro2GO pipeline.
+We recommend waiting for these annotations (IEA, Inferred from Electronic Annotation) for novel proteins unless manual annotations will be made by your group.

-You can annotate the coding sequences in your transcripts using InterProScan.
+- You can annotate the coding sequences in your transcripts using InterProScan.
 You can do this using WebServices or by downloading the tool and running it locally.
 Details can be found at: <http://www.ebi.ac.uk/interpro/search/sequence-search/>

 This will predict GO terms based on domains detected using the mapping file here: <http://geneontology.org/page/download-mappings>